mrzor/gcloud_sync_ssh/README.md

 * Generates smallest possible diff by preserving casing, separators and whitespace
   * Smallest diff = highest review impact.

 And some drawbacks:

 * If the instance is not configured to let you in, this tool will _not_ fix that.

+I've used it for a couple of months for my modest needs and it did the job flawlessly.
+YMMV - see 'Limitations' below.

 ## Install